trento-project/wanda/guides/gatherers.md

 Note that when writing a check, if no tag is specified (e.g. `systemd`), the latest version is used.
 It is **strongly** recommended to always pin your checks to a specific version of a gatherer.

-Also note that not all changes in a released gatherer get a new version tag.
+Not all changes in a released gatherer get a new version tag.
 A new version tag is released only for breaking changes, while non-breaking changes such as additional fields in the Rhai output reuse the latest existing tag.
 To use a check that relies on a newer field introduced after an update, upgrade the agent to the latest version to ensure that the required gatherers are also up-to-date.

 ## Available Gatherers